thedevleon/dugotovr/README.md

 To convert the raw footage from your GoPros into something you can watch in VR180 with any device, there are a couple of steps that need to happen:
   1. left and right footage clips need to be synchronized to the frame to avoid any ghosting and visual artifacts
   2. the clips need to be put side-by-side
-  3. the fisheye footage needs to be remapped into an equirectangular format
-  4. left and right need to be calibrated (i.e. slightly transformed) so that the stereo looks correct
+  3. left and right need to be calibrated (i.e. slightly transformed) so that the stereo looks correct
+  4. the fisheye footage needs to be remapped into an equirectangular format

-On the EOS VR side, this can be done with the EOS VR Utility, however this will cost you 5$ per month for something you can do for free, and only work with Canon Cameras.
+On the EOS VR side, this can be done with the EOS VR Utility, however this will cost you 5$ per month for something you can do for free, and only works with Canon Cameras.
 You also have very little control about the process, and can only adjust basic settings.

 Steps 3 and 4 can be done combined and more efficient with an STMap.
-To generate such an STMap, you can use the Fusion Composition:
+To generate such an STMap, you can use the KartaVR Fusion Composition "Dual Fisheye STMap Creation v001".

 I recommend to watch the following videos to get a better understanding:
 - https://www.youtube.com/watch?v=kwVlVEXg3og